DECLARATION OF PRINCIPLES:

-1. This Grand Lodge is a sovereign and independent body practicing Freemasonry only within the three degrees, viz., those of Entered Apprentice, the Fellow Craft, and the Master Mason, including the Supreme Order of the Holy Royal Arch, commonly known amongst the Craft as the degrees of Symbolic Masonry and only within the limits defined in its CONSTITUTION and in the exercise of its sovereign power does this Grand Lodge further declare that it does neither recognize nor admit the existence of any superior Masonic authority anywhere howsoever styled.
+4.1 This Grand Lodge is a sovereign and independent body practicing Freemasonry only within the three degrees commonly known amongst the Craft as the degrees of Symbolic Masonry and only within the limits defined in its CONSTITUTION and in the exercise of its sovereign power does this Grand Lodge further declare that it does neither recognize nor admit the existence of any superior Masonic authority anywhere howsoever styled.

 4.2 Membership of this Grand Lodge and its Subordinate Lodges shall be exclusively of men and shall have neither Masonic affiliation nor dialogue nor association of any kind with any Mixed Lodge or Masonic Entity itself comprising a membership not exclusively of men.

 4.3 Freemasonry subscribes to the belief that men of good intention and differing opinion may be united through the objective attainment and accomplishment of the principles further herein defined.

 4.4 Freemasonry is a charitable society not organized for profit and none of its income accrues to the benefit of any individual but all is devoted to the promotion of the welfare and happiness of mankind.

 4.5 Freemasonry is a benevolent society in that it teaches and exemplifies altruism as a duty.

 4.6 Freemasonry is educational in that it teaches by prescribed ceremonials a system of morality and brotherhood based upon the Sacred Law.